programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

     5. Transcribe handwriting in all of the images in a folder and save the text in a file.
 (Optional)

 ### 1. Register for a personal Microsoft account.
 If you already have a personal Microsoft account, skip this section.
-If you have already have a Microsoft account for work or school you may not be able to access Azure Cognitive Services.
+If you have already have a Microsoft account for work or school you may not be able to access Azure Cognitive Services from that account.
 If so, just register for a separate personal account using a different e-mail address.

 1. Go to [https://portal.azure.com/](https://portal.azure.com/).
 2. If you have a personal account with Microsoft or Github, log in and skip below to 2.
 Create a "Computer Vision" Resource in Azure to perform transcription.